-Using the recipes included in the project manual, you may exhibit in as many of the following subcategories as you choose.
-Indicate the subcategory on your entry.
+Prepare your foods projects using the recipes included in the project manual.
 If icing is used on the tea ring or sweet rolls, the recipe for the icing must also come from the book.
-The yeast bread/roll dough may be prepared in a bread-making machine; however, prepared mixes are not permitted.
+The yeast bread/roll dough may be prepared in a bread-making machine: however, prepared mixes are not permitted.
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Display exhibit on a disposable plate or pie tin and place in a zip-sealing plastic bag.
 In addition to your food exhibit, complete one of the six experiments: Experiment with Flour p.
 33-34, Experiment with Kneading p.
 35-36, Experiment with Yeast p.
 37-38 or 39, Experiment with Butter p.
 62-63 or Experiment with Cheese p.
 104-105.
 Bring a document with a printed picture of your experiment and the answers to the experiment questions to remain on display with your project.